 Sputnik: What are your thoughts on the vote to impeach President Donald Trump, especially the votes that came from his own Republican members?

-Sputnik: Trump has also seen himself banned from various social media platforms, most notably Twitter, he has described this as an ‘unprecedented assault on freedom of speech.‘ What are your thoughts on this ban?
+Sputnik: Trump has also seen himself banned from various social media platforms, most notably Twitter.
+He has described this as an ‘unprecedented assault on freedom of speech'.
+What are your thoughts on this ban?

 Brian Silvester: President Trump has always called for peaceful protests.
-And that's what he called for on the sixth of January, and the protests carried out in Congress were clearly infiltrated by Antifa and extremists, and that was clearly what was going on there.
-Trump did not call for any violence whatsoever.
+And that's what he called for on 6 January, and the protests carried out in Congress were clearly infiltrated by Antifa and extremists, and that was clearly what was going on there.
+Trump did not call for any violence whatever.
 He never has done it and never will.
 And the trouble is that the violence is being promoted by the Democrats.
 When you look back to what happened over the summer, when there were riots and looting and setting fire to buildings and violence in cities all around America and all around the world.
 But in America, it was encouraged by the Democrats in some cases.
 The Democrats even offered to pay the bail of these rioters who are destroying their own cities.
 The Democrats are hypocrites on steroids.